Sitebase/campervan/README.md

 * Easy to install remove double bed
 * Water supply (70L) for drinking/cooking or outside shower
 * Rearcamera (RPI camera) automatically activated on reverse
+* Listen to Radio1 and StuBru (probably using MP3 stream
+* Finding a good solution to have internet on the road.
+4G access point for example.

 ## Software
 * Raspberry PI with Crankshaft and 7" official display